 Minecraft heralded a shift in popularity for crafting and survival sandboxes.
 The Microsoft-owned property once dominated the gaming category on YouTube and has gone on to influence the creation of games such as Terraria, Rust, and even Fortnite.

-Volcanoids is a base-building survival game that’s played in first-person.
-Set in a steampunk-inspired world where mankind and technology have become intertwined, the game has you exploring a volcanic island and crafting advanced machinery such as a “Drillship,” a unique base that serves as both a factory and mobile base.
+Volcanoids is a base-building survival game played in first-person.
+Set in a steampunk-inspired world where humanity and technology have become intertwined, the game has you exploring a volcanic island and crafting advanced machinery such as a “Drillship,” a unique base that serves as both a factory and mobile base.

 My Time at Portia

-During the days things feel a lot more peaceful as Unturned’s colorful, blocky world comes to life.
-However, once night falls, your character becomes a lot more vulnerable as zombies begin roaming the streets and reduced visibility increases your chances of running into other players who might not be as friendly.
+During the day, things feel a lot more peaceful as Unturned’s colorful and blocky world comes to life.
+However, once night falls, your character becomes a lot more vulnerable as zombies begin roaming the streets, and reduced visibility increases your chances of running into other players who might not be as friendly.